 The future of online gambling in New Hampshire is not great, but it is much better than a few years back.
 In 2017 a bill to legalize online gambling was shot down big time, and not much talk of the issue came after.

 However, the legalization of sports betting in 2019 may change things.
 Still, there are no land-based casinos in the state, and that has hindered online gambling.

-There are many options for New Hampshire residents to gambling online with the many offshore gaming sites that they can play at.
-There are DraftKings New Hampshire and those offshore sites, but it may be a while before NH online poker and online casinos are regulated in New Hampshire.
+There is DraftKings New Hampshire and, but it may be a while before NH online poker and online casinos are regulated in New Hampshire.